MrChiemela/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML files
+Write a script that lists all files even ones with names beginning with a period character, which are normally hidden